Seneca-BSA/bsa/docs/ses250/lab9.md

 > 1. Copy observation Tables 1, and 2 of this lab into your notebook.
 > 1. Sketch a breadboard diagram of Figure 9.5 and Figure 9.7 onto your notebook.
 > 1. Calculate the \(V_{rms}\) for a \(3 V_{pp}\) (Not \(V_{0}\))sine signal.
-> 1. Calculate the phase difference between voltage and current of an RC circuit with 10kΩ, 1kΩ, and 100Ω resistors, 100nF capacitor, and at 1kHz and 500Hz.
-Show all calculations.
+> 1. Calculate the phase difference between voltage and current of an RC series circuit with a 10kΩ, 1kΩ resistors, 100nF capacitor, and at 1kHz and 500Hz.
+Show all calculations and fill them into the Theoretical Phase Shift column of Table 1.
-> 1. Calculate the phase difference between the voltage and current of an RL circuit with a 10kΩ, 1kΩ, and 100Ω resistors, the inductor you used in Lab 9, and at 1MHz and 500kHz.
-Show all calculations.
+> 1. Calculate the phase difference between the voltage and current of an RL circuit with a 100Ω, 330Ω resistors, 100μH inductor, and at 100kHz and 200kHz.
+Show all calculations and fill them into the Theoretical Phase Shift column of Table 2.

 ## Procedures